Democrats swept Brooklyn at the polls as expected, and residents voted to limit how long community board members can serve.

 The MTA Tuesday said it will fix the subway system -- but funding remains a sticking point.

 The late great Shirley Chisholm was not only the first African-American woman to be elected to Congress, she was also the first major-party black candidate for the President of the United States and the first woman to run for the Democratic nomination for president.
-She was also a native Brooklynite, born and bred in Bed Stuy.

 The likelihood that a candidate with New York links will take the Oval Office in November is becoming ever more possible, with Bernie Sanders, Hillary Clinton and Donald Trump each drawing a significant amount of support and each having connections to the city.